 Also known as ‘career and technical education’, vocational programmes are usually designed for people who are better suited for attaining expertise based on a specific career or trade.

-Different types of vocational training
+The different types of training

 Vocational learning can be accomplished through many channels, and at varying points in a person’s career.
 Some different ways you can go about it:

 - Formal education: Vocational training can start at a secondary school level — by completing a Technical Matric Certificate.
 Unlike a regular National Senior Certificate, Technical Matric covers more work-related subjects, such as Business English or Engineering Science.
 You can also start your formal vocational training with your post-high school education, by choosing either a technical university or a private or public TVET college that offers national qualifications and SETA (Sector Education and Training Authority) accredited courses.
 Oxbridge Academy, for example, is a leading distance learning college offering vocational training courses in 25 professional fields.